asluzh/PSTableauFiles/README.md

 - get the structure of report (dashboards, sheets)
 - replace embedded data files

-## Install and Importing Module

-tbd
+### Install PSTableauFiles from the PowerShell Gallery

+    Find-Module PSTableauFiles | Install-Module -Scope CurrentUser

+### Import Module

+    Import-Module PSTableauFiles

 ## Usage Examples

 tbd

 ## Help Files
-The help files for each cmdlet are located in the *docs* folder.
+The help files for each cmdlet are located in the *help* folder.

 # Testing
-This repository also contains a suite of module tests for PSTableauFiles:
+This repository also contains a suite of Pester tests:
-- Module integrity tests (PSTableauFiles.Module.Tests.ps1)
+- Module validation tests (tests/PSTableauFiles.Module.Tests.ps1)
-- Basic unit tests for module functions (PSTableauFiles.Unit.Tests.ps1)
+- Unit tests for module functions (tests/PSTableauFiles.Unit.Tests.ps1)
+- Integration tests, with functionality testing on real Tableau environments (tests/PSTableauFiles.Integration.Tests.ps1)

 The tests can be executed using Pester, e.g.